Pharmacy Residency Program

 The Department of Pharmacy at Central Washington Hospital offers an American Society of Health-Systems Pharmacists (ASHP) accredited PGY-1 Residency.

-The Pharmacy Practice Residency is a 12-month program with two resident positions available.
+The Pharmacy Residency Program is a 12-month program with two resident positions available.

 - This program enables residents to participate in evidence-based, patient-centered medication management.